TheAngryRaven/Ravenclaw/readme.md

 ####Admin triggers
 >`baseClient::group_admin()` gets triggered when any admin function is used in a group.

-####Group join/leave trigger - *BETA*
+####Group join/leave trigger - *NEW AND OUT OF BETA*
->`baseClient::group_update()` gets triggered when anyone joins or leaves a group BUT cannot currently tell who or where.
+>`baseClient::group_update()` gets triggered when anyone joins or leaves a group.
+Even saves basic contact data that we can call back later, this is the beginning of a contact list.

 ####Bot Admin status
 >Default status is offline, when the bot sees that the bot-admin has typed a message in a group the bot is in it sets the admins status to online.

 ####Find Mod/Admins
 >Programmatically the bot owner can set keywords where the bot pms them saying they're being looked for.
-This is not a hard coded feature, just a neat one I like.
-Also now works for mods.

 ####Bot Mod status - *NEW*
 >Default status is offline, when the bot sees that a bot-mod has typed a message in a group the bot is in it sets the mods status to online.